Magnon equilibrium spin current in collinear antiferromagnets

-Transport properties of magnons in collinear antiferromagnets has been the subject of research in the past decade \cite{AFMspintronicsRMP,MatsumotoShindouMurakamiPRB2014,ZyuzinKovalevPRL2016,Naka2019,Exp2026,Zyuzin2025b}.
-Magnons are neutral quasiparticles, they can transport either spin or heat as a response to the applied temperature gradient.
-Theory of the magnon spin Nernst effect and thermal Hall effect in collinear antiferromagnets as a response to the temperature gradient has been developed in \cite{MatsumotoShindouMurakamiPRB2014,ZyuzinKovalevPRL2016,Zyuzin2025b}.
-These are the dissipationless reponse and are characterized by the Berry curvature of magnons in the Brillouin zone.
-Dissipative anisotropic magnon spin currents in collinear antiferromagnets due to the spin splitting have been recently theoretically predicted \cite{Naka2019} and experimentally confirmed \cite{Exp2026, AlterComment}.
-Such a spin splitting in most experimental systems occurs in subclasses of collinear and compensated antiferromagnets belonging to the symmetry classes of weak ferromagnets and ferrimagnets \cite{BorovikRomanov1957,Dzyaloshinskii1958, Moriya1960b, Turov1965, VonsovskiiTurov1986, Turov1990,KharchenkoBibikEremenko1985,EremenkoKharchenko1987, TurovShavrov}.
-Dissipative anisotropic magnon spin currents \cite{Naka2019} resemble the magnon spin Nernst effect \cite{ZyuzinKovalevPRL2016}.
-Indeed, finite magnon spin currents in both effects flow in the directions transverse to the external temperature gradient.
-However, in the magnon spin Nernst effect \cite{ZyuzinKovalevPRL2016} a transverse magnon spin current of equal amplitude always exists regardless of the direction of the temperature gradient, while in the anisotropic magnon spin currents \cite{Naka2019}, the magnon spin current vanishes for specific directions of the temperature gradient.
-Finite magnon thermal Hall in collinear and compensated antiferromagnets \cite{MatsumotoShindouMurakamiPRB2014} can exist only in types of antiferromagnets belonging to the symmetry classes of weak ferromagnets and ferrimagnets \cite{Zyuzin2025b}.
+Transport properties of magnons in collinear antiferromagnets have been the subject of research in the past decade \cite{AFMspintronicsRMP,MatsumotoShindouMurakamiPRB2014,ZyuzinKovalevPRL2016,Naka2019,HayamiYanagiKusunose2019,Exp2026,Zyuzin2025b}.
+Magnons are neutral quasiparticles, and they can transport either spin or heat in response to an applied temperature gradient.
+Microscopic theory of the thermal Hall and magnon spin Nernst effects in collinear antiferromagnets as a response to a temperature gradient has been developed in \cite{MatsumotoShindouMurakamiPRB2014,ChengOkamotoXiao2016,ZyuzinKovalevPRL2016,Zyuzin2025b}.
+These are dissipationless responses and are defined by the Berry curvature of magnons in the Brillouin zone.
+Dissipative anisotropic magnon spin currents (spin-splitter effect) in collinear antiferromagnets due to spin splitting have been recently theoretically predicted \cite{Naka2019,HayamiYanagiKusunose2019} and experimentally confirmed \cite{Exp2026, AlterComment}.
+Such spin splitting in most experimental systems occurs in subclasses of collinear and compensated antiferromagnets belonging to the symmetry classes of weak ferromagnets and ferrimagnets \cite{Naka2019,HayamiYanagiKusunose2019,Zyuzin2025b,BorovikRomanov1957,Dzyaloshinskii1958, Moriya1960b, Turov1965,BorovikRomanov1960,BorovikRomanov1973, VonsovskiiTurov1986, Turov1990,Krichevtsov1981,KharchenkoBibikEremenko1985,EremenkoKharchenko1987, TurovShavrov,Solovyev1997}.
+Dissipative anisotropic magnon spin currents \cite{Naka2019,HayamiYanagiKusunose2019} are different from the magnon spin Nernst effect \cite{ZyuzinKovalevPRL2016}.
+If the magnon spin Nernst effect is the analog of the Hall effect in fermion systems, then the dissipative anisotropic magnon spin currents obtained in \cite{Naka2019,HayamiYanagiKusunose2019} are the analog of the linear d-wave magnetoconductivity discussed in \cite{VorobevZyuzin2024}.
+A finite magnon thermal Hall effect in collinear and compensated antiferromagnets \cite{MatsumotoShindouMurakamiPRB2014} can exist only in certain types of antiferromagnets belonging to the symmetry classes of weak ferromagnets and ferrimagnets \cite{Zyuzin2025b}.